Epic Mountain Slog Unveiled For 2020 Tour De France - UrduPoint

 "There are 29 mountains, it will be physically challenging throughout," said Tour chief Christian Prudhomme.

-The final stage runs from the gritty town of Mantes-La Jolie, 45km north-west of Paris, to the Champs-Elysees on July 19, where the champion will be crowned beneath the Arc de Triomphe.
+The final stage runs from the gritty town of Mantes-La Jolie, 45k north-west of Paris, to the Champs Elysees on July 19, where the champion will be crowned beneath the Arc de Triomphe.

 The final stage and finish is two hours earlier than usual to allow many of the riders to take flights to Tokyo the same evening.